 The Foundation follows the concept of the "practical expedient" under GAAP.
 The practical expedient is an acceptable method under GAAP to determine the fair value of certain NAV investments that (a) do not have a readily determinable fair value predicated upon a public market and (b) either have the attributes of an investment company or prepare their financial statements consistent with the measurement principles of an investment company under GAAP.
 As such, NAV investments are presented in the accompanying financial statements at fair value, as determined by The Foundation.
 Such fair value generally represents The Foundation's proportionate share of the net assets of the NAV investment as reported by the underlying investment managers or general partners.
-Accordingly, the fair value NAV investments is generally increased by additional contributions and the Foundation's share of net earnings from the NAV investments and decreased by distributions and The Foundation's share of net losses from the NAV investments.
+Accordingly, the fair value NAV investments is generally increased by additional contributions and the Foundation's share of net losses from the NAV investments.